ItzBlueBerries/ShortcutLibraryWiki/docs/Presets [Namespace]/Cells.md

 # Cells

+`NOTE: The Presets Namespace is simply just a namespace that has preset things.`

 Same thing as the `Sizes` presets, but with cells!
 There could be plenty of random cells in here, but as of now there is only a few which are a cosmetic pod cell & a fountain cell.

 ```cs